attltb/UFBL/README.md

 ## Benchmark

 UFBL is a project which orients fast execution speed.
 One may want to know how fast each of the algorithms work.
+He can simply refer <a href="#BRTS">[1]</a> for this matter.
+(Unfortunately, the paper is incorrect on BRTS since the algorithm was not fully optimized yet.)
+Alternatively, he can use simple benchmark program provided here.

 Files in [benchmark/](benchmark) folder do not need to run UFBL algorithm.
 It's just a simple sample program using UFBL library of which purpose is at the correctness, performance test of each CCL algorithms.

  ![tst](doc/tst.png)